Eager to get off the cruise ship when it’s time to go home? You aren’t alone.

 If you are tendering to port (where the ship anchors offshore and smaller boats take passengers into port), then that process can take a little longer as fewer passengers are able to leave at one time.

-So if you want to limit your wait to get off the ship, we suggest just find something to do for about 30 minutes once debarking at the port of call begins.
-By then any line should be cleared, making it easy to get off the ship into port.
+If you want to limit your wait to get off the ship, we suggest just find something to do for about 30 minutes once debarking at the port of call begins.
+By then, the initial rush should be calmed down, making it easy to get off the ship and into port.

 How Long it Takes to Get Off the Ship at the End of the Cruise